ziming-zx/2022AI4SocietyDatathon/README.md

 ### Reservoir Information

 The stage is set with a shallow marine deposit, housing a sandstone reservoir.
-The constant initial pressure is clocked at 33,095 kPa.
+We assume a constant reservoir pressure of 33,095 kPa.
 The defining attributes at each well comprise the unvarying "static" properties:

 - Porosity: Percentage of void space.
 - Permeability: Governs fluid flow ease.